Ales – U.S. Open Beer Championship Categories

 Clarity: Beer color may be too dark to perceive.
 When clarity is perceivable, chill haze is acceptable at low temperatures.

-Perceived Malt Aroma & Flavor: Mild malt character might be evident
+Perceived Malt Aroma & Flavor: Mild malt character may be present

-Perceived Hop Aroma & Flavor: Not perceived to very low
+Perceived Hop Aroma & Flavor: Not present to very low

 Perceived Bitterness: Very low to low

-Fermentation Characteristics: Diacetyl character should not be perceived.
+Fermentation Characteristics: Diacetyl should not be present.
 Traditional versions do not use artificial sweeteners nor are they excessively sweet.
-More modern versions can incorporate sweeteners such as sugar and saccharine added post fermentation for additional sweetness and to increase smoothness.
+More modern versions can incorporate sweeteners such as sugar and saccharin added post fermentation for additional sweetness and to increase smoothness.

 Body: Low